-They love full sun and moist well-drained soil.
+They love full sun and moist, well-drained soil.
 If you live in cooler areas, like me, mulch the plant to protect the roots during winter.

 Passionflower moves excess energy from the upper body and redistributes it in the lower appropriately, giving the body a stronger rooted nature so it can thrive.
 That’s why Native peoples used it for conditions that included digestive upsets, like diarrhea and dysentery, particularly when they include fever and agitation.
 Passionflower’s antimicrobial action helps to fight off the invading germs while it cools the heat that’s built up in the Liver and Heart as a result of the body’s attempts to fight off the pathogen.the practical herbalist

 Spilanthes, Spilanthes oleracea, is known as the toothache plant, the eyeball plant, and the peek-a-boo plant.
 It’s called the toothache plant because of its anticeptic properties that make it a perfect numbing mouthwash.
-Eyeball and peek-a-boo refer to its unusual appearance.
+Eyeball and peek-a-boo refer to their unusual appearance.

 Spilanthes loves it warm and grows best in zones 9-11.
 So, if you are in a cooler climate, like me, you’ll need to keep it as a potted plant.
-Start it from seeds indoors and don’t bring it outside until June.
+Start it from seeds indoors, and don’t bring it outside until June.